ml6754/Dodge-MCO-Step-Dodge-Only/README.md

 # DMCO StepDodgeOnly

 ## Description
-This patch forces DMCO to use stepdodge only
+This patch forces DMCO to use stepdodge only, it will not allow the player to transition from a dodge into another dodge.

 ## Installation